TheRenegadeCoder/sample-programs/CONTRIBUTING.md

 Also, I ask that you don't use external libraries.
 I like for these files to be as easy as possible to test, so limiting dependencies is helpful.

-### Hello World Rules

-Hello World is a standard program used to introduce a programming language.
-As a result, the rules are pretty simple.
-For each language, create a program that writes the string "Hello, World!" to standard output.
-Ideally, the solution should be as simple as possible.

 ### Longest Common Subsequence Rules

 Given two arrays of numbers, find the longest common subsequence.
 For example, let's say we have the